This handbook strives to:

-We are applied epis from around the world, writing in our spare time to offer this resource to the community.
+Applied Epi is a non-profit organisation and grassroots movement of epis from around the world.
+We write in our spare time to offer this resource to the community.
 Your encouragement and feedback is most welcome:

 - Browse the pages in the Table of Contents, or use the search box